DevSidd2006/postal/README.md

 ## Slash commands

-Type `/` in the TUI to drive the session directly:

 | Command | What it does |
 | --- | --- |
 | `/help` | Show all commands |